aaronjkeeney/Rxpose/README.md

 are highly visible and widely regarded.
 It makes sense from a public perception standpoint to focus here.

+First, the data is loaded into a SQL databsae using RSQLite.
+There are limitaions with this package, but it is a good opportunity to practice queries.

 ``` r
 ## Packages for this analysis
 library(tidyverse)